mohamedjasmin/lothoriold/_posts/2019-02-20-development-diary-3.md

 One of the break-through additions to the game was the inventory system.
 Not only was it a dynamically loaded inventory system, it also meant the programmers were able to pick up items off the floor.
 The inventory system was overlaid on the UI; with an icon for the item and a small number for the amount collected.
 Having an inventory led us to the decision to have NPCs drop items instead of just blood – which takes us to another new addition; the coin pouch.
 The coin pouch was added in a similar fashion to the inventory, displayed on the UI with a counter.
 The NPCs drop coins so when the main character goes over the coins, it increments the coin pouch by 5.

-One of the break-through additions to the game was the inventory system.
-Not only was it a dynamically loaded inventory system, it also meant the programmers were able to pick up items off the floor.
-The inventory system was overlaid on the UI; with an icon for the item and a small number for the amount collected.
-Having an inventory led us to the decision to have NPCs drop items instead of just blood – which takes us to another new addition; the coin pouch.
-The coin pouch was added in a similar fashion to the inventory, displayed on the UI with a counter.
-The NPCs drop coins so when the main character goes over the coins, it increments the coin pouch by 5.